 Projections are based on two things — exit polls and actual vote counts tempered by experience.
 I will discuss the count issue later in this post, but let’s start with exit polls.

-For the most part, exit polls are conducted by randomly choosing voters (say every tenth or every fifteenth) voter at “representative” precinct.
+For the most part, exit polls are conducted by randomly choosing voters (say every tenth or every fifteenth) voter at “representative” precincts.
 Unlike other polls which are weighted primarily on demography and expectations of turnout in different groups, the choice of representative precincts is designed to already do that type of weighing.
 Instead, the weighing is based on how many precincts each representative precinct represents.
 At least in the initially reported exit polls, that weighing is based on historical turnout.
 Of course, until results come in, we do not know actual turnout.
 The final version of exit polls adjust the weighting for actual turnout in similar precincts.

 The fact that exit polls as initially reported are based on expected turnout is one of several problems with the accuracy of exit polls (although they are relatively accurate).
 The second problem is that a significant percent of voters do not vote in person on election day.
 Recognizing this problem, most polling companies use some equivalent polling of people who vote before election day but that polling has all of the issues with phone and on-line surveys along with the possibility that those answering may have “buyer’s remorse” and report who they wished they would have voted for rather than who they actually voted for.
 Of course, there are issues with polls conducted in person too.
 In short, all of the things that lead to margins of error in pre-election polls apply to exit polls.